Note SQL Server 2008 users, you now have a built-in MERGE statement you can use instead of these patterns.

 your situation is different, but it could be adapted to these patterns, I would strongly recommend an unique index on the composite

-Jeff_Sternal almost 14 years ago
+Jeff_Sternal over 14 years ago

 Jeff_Sternal